The Victoria BID Safe and Secure programme works with local businesses to plan, prepare, prevent and protect against all forms of terrorism.

 Our overriding priority is to keep the public safe by working with our community, remaining vigilant and reporting suspicious behaviour which may be terrorist-related to police.
 Raising awareness and strengthening communication portals is the key to success.
 The Victoria BID sponsors a number of initiatives that are regularly reviewed.

-Project ARGUS / ACT Strategic, the National Counter Terrorism Security Office (NaCTSO) initiative, exploring ways to aid you in preventing, handling and recovering from a terrorist attack.
+ACT Strategic and SCaN, the National Counter Terrorism Security Office (NaCTSO) initiative, exploring ways to aid you in preventing, handling and recovering from a terrorist attack.
 It achieves this by taking businesses through a realistic terrorist attack using a multi-media simulation.

 All staff are encouraged to join free messaging systems that provide up-to-date information on live police incidents, traffic management, crime prevention and policing information.

 Twitter social networking is used by local authorities to tweet information: